hbctraining/Training-modules/RShiny/lessons/03_visuals.md

 <p align="center"><iframe src="https://hcbc.connect.hms.harvard.edu/Plot_click_demo/?showcase=0" width="800" height="600px" data-external="1"></iframe></p>

-## Hover
+### Hover

-Instead of clicking on points in your plot, you can instead simply hover over them.
+Instead of clicking on points in your plot, you can instead simply hover over them and identify more information.
 In order to do this, we need to tweak the UI side of the app.

 On the UI side:
 ```